 The original design of the Little Sister is the archetype of the B&G approach.
-We distilled the essential elements that made so unique those vintage Parlor acoustic guitars from the Pre-War era and electrified, amplified them.
+We distilled the essential elements that made those vintage parlor acoustic guitars from the pre-war era so unique, and we electrified and amplified them.
 We wanted the warmth, the vocal qualities, and the personality, with that sweet roughness, those resonances.
-We also wanted the best possible playability, with perfect intonation as required by today's quality standards.
+We also wanted the best possible playability, with perfect intonation, as demanded by today's quality standards.

-All this translated in the Little Sister: a small body guitar, with a chambered African Mahogany body with solid Maple top, in her elemental form.
-The Litte Sister can be ordered in the ancestral Non-Cutaway shape, with a slightly thicker body, as well as in the Cutaway version, for better access to the highest of the 20 frets.
+All these elements translated into the Little Sister – in her fundamental form, a small body guitar, with a chambered African mahogany body and solid maple top.
+The Little Sister can be ordered in the traditional, historic non-cutaway shape, with a slightly thicker body, as well as in the cutaway version, for better access to the highest of the 20 frets.

-The beautiful brass hardware serves the double purpose of making the instrument as beautiful as a handmade piece of jewelry, and to add a precisely calculated element of resonance and overtones to the acoustic voice of the guitar.
+The beautiful brass hardware serves a double purpose.
+Firstly, it makes the instrument as visually stunning as a handmade piece of jewelry.
+Secondly, it adds a precisely calculated element of resonance and overtones to the acoustic voice of the guitar.

-The success of the Little Sister has been overwhelming, for such a young and relatively small company as B&G Guitars.
-And together with success, we received so many requests for a sleeker, slightly more modern version of the Little Sister, that we could not ignore them; instead, we gladly accepted this intriguing challenge!
+The success of the Little Sister has been overwhelming for such a young and relatively small company as B&G Guitars.
+On the back of this success, we received so many requests for a sleeker, slightly more modern version of the Little Sister, that we felt we could not ignore them.
+Instead, we gladly accepted this intriguing challenge!

 Yes, she shares most of the same DNA as the Little Sister.
 The same building techniques, scale length, hardware, electronics, and pickups.
-The same uncanny attention to the details, to the wood selection, to the quality of the finish.
-But somehow, the Step Sister can be meaner if pushed in the right direction.
+The same uncanny attention to detail, to the wood selection, to the quality of the finish.
+Yet somehow, the Step Sister can be meaner if pushed in the right direction.

 The most evident difference is the longer neck with 22 frets.
-Then the body shape: very similar, but slightly shortened, to join the neck at the 16th fret instead of the 14th.
-This, together with the redesigned neck heel, allows unrestricted access to all the 22 frets.
+Then the body shape -- very similar, but slightly shortened, joining the neck at the 16th fret instead of the 14th.
+This, together with the redesigned neck heel, allows unrestricted access to all 22 frets.

 The Step Sister also features a solid headstock, while the slotted version is available as a custom option.

-Finally, the body construction: the Step Sister offers the broadest range of options in the family: she can be either chambered as the Little Sister, with or without the F-holes, or solid body.
+Finally, the body construction -- the Step Sister offers the broadest range of options in the family.
+She can be either chambered just like the Little Sister, with or without the F-holes, or she can have a solid body.

-The solid body Step Sister is built with a specially reserved, ultralight Mahogany selection, to match the same weight of the chambered version.
-The top can either be figured Maple or figured Maple with a ‘sunk-in' overlay in exotic woods like Hawaiian Koa or Ziricote.
+The solid body Step Sister is built with a specially reserved, ultralight mahogany selection, to match the same weight of the chambered version.
+The top can either be all figured maple, or figured maple with a ‘sunk-in' overlay in exotic woods like Hawaiian koa or ziricote.

-So what all this makes a difference to you, the player?
+So what does this difference mean to you, the player?

-The solid body Step Sister goes one step forward, with a drier character, a sharper attack, and a crispier tone, that cuts greatly through the band.
-The enhanced access to the upper frets and the sleeker neck heel make the Step Sister a perfect axe for rock and fusion solos.
+The solid body Step Sister goes one step further, with a drier character, a sharper attack, and a crispier tone, that can really cut through the band.
+The easier access to the upper frets, and the sleeker neck heel, make the Step Sister a perfect axe for rock and fusion solos.

-All in all, the Little Sister may be sweeter, with a more gentle tone that shimmers with harmonics, and when pushed hard, can develop a throaty grit that sits in those root-styled blues, rock, folk and Americana genres.
+All in all, the Little Sister may be sweeter, with a gentler tone that shimmers with harmonics, but when pushed hard, can develop a throaty grit that sits beautifully in those roots-styled blues, rock, folk and Americana genres.
 The Step Sister can also rock harder, especially in the solid body version, exhibiting a brighter, more focused tone.